-Living with missing teeth can be difficult and embarrassing, and can even jeopardize your oral health.
+Living with missing teeth can be difficult and embarrassing.
+Without treatment, it can even jeopardize your oral health.

-Dr. Michael Haight is a member of the International Congress of Oral Implantologists (ICOI) who can place and restore dental implants to completely restore your smile.
+As a member of the International Congress of Oral Implantologists, Dr. Michael Haight can place and restore dental implants on-site.

 Why should you replace missing teeth with dental implants at Parkway Dental in Albuquerque, NM?

 So just how many people are missing teeth?